Clay-foundation/model/README.md

 # model
-Where the Clay model lives before release
+Where the Clay model lives

 The code lives here, and the managment of the code, roadmap, sprints, and other colab aspect are managed with Issues.